mich101mich/sscanf/Readme.md

 group by adding a `?:` at the beginning: `{:/..(..)../}` becomes `{:/..(?:..)../}`.
 This won't change their functionality in any way, but is necessary for `sscanf`'s parsing process to work.

+This also means that custom regexes cannot be used on custom types that [`derive FromScanf`](https://docs.rs/sscanf/^0.4.0-alpha/sscanf/derive.FromScanf.html) since those rely on having an exact number of capture groups inside of their regex.

 **Radix Options:**

 Only work on primitive integer types (`u8`, ..., `u128`, `i8`, ..., `i128`, `usize`, `isize`).